33 Country Living Room Ideas: A Designer’s Guide to Cozy, Rustic Decor

 Image courtesy of SCW Interiors

-7. Soft and Natural Textiles
+7. The Comfort of Natural Textiles

 Country Cottage Living Room